umod/docs/docs/games/rust/hooks/player/OnPlayerSpectateEnd.md

 ## Usage

 * Called when the player stops spectating
-* Returning a non-null value stops the spectate from ending
+* Return a non-null value to stop the spectate from ending

 ## Examples